Finnhub-Stock-API/finnhub-php/docs/Api/DefaultApi.md

 Mutual Funds Holdings

 Get full Mutual Funds holdings/constituents.
+This endpoint covers both US and global mutual funds.
+For international funds, you must query the data using ISIN.

 ### Example